ShenyiLu/Homework1/README.md

 ### Submission Requirements

 1. Use the following link to create your private github repository for this assignment.
 The repository will be seeded with the skeleton code, test cases, and input files.
-[Lab 1](https://classroom.github.com/assignment-invitations/09740b9b05ff36222c99c62f823829f5)
+[Homework 1](https://classroom.github.com/assignment-invitations/09740b9b05ff36222c99c62f823829f5)
 2. For full credit, make sure to follow all [Style Guidelines](https://github.com/CS514-F17/notes/blob/master/Admin/style.md).
 Points will be deducted for each violation.

 ### Grading Rubric